angular/angular/src/lib/datepicker/datepicker.md

 ### Setting the calendar starting view

-By default the calendar will open in month view, this can be changed by setting the `startView` property of `<mat-datepicker>` to `year`.
-In year view the user will see all months of the year and then proceed to month view after choosing a month.
+The `startView` property of `<mat-datepicker>` can be used to set the view that will show up when the calendar first opens.
+It can be set to `month`, `year`, or `multi-year`; by default it will open to month view.

-The month or year that the calendar opens to is determined by first checking if any date is currently selected, if so it will open to the month or year containing that date.
+The month, year, or range of years that the calendar opens to is determined by first checking if any date is currently selected, if so it will open to the month or year containing that date.
 Otherwise it will open to the month or year containing today's date.
 This behavior can be overridden by using the `startAt` property of `<mat-datepicker>`.
 In this case the calendar will open to the month or year containing the `startAt` date.

 <!-- example(datepicker-start-view) -->